sankomil/wordle-app/README.md

 - Task 2: A client-server relationship, with all validation occurring on the server side
 - Task 3: Absurdle.
 An antagonistic validation pattern that does not choose a solution at game start, but rather maintains a pool of potential solutions based on user input

-README under the frontend and backend foler discuss each task and implementation ideology in further detail.
+README under the frontend and backend folder discuss each task and implementation ideology in further detail.

+## Future enhancements
+The following are improvements I'd like to make the project:

+- Enhanced responsiveness: Currently the application is best suited for desktop browsers.
+I would want to use Bootstrap to make the implementation easier - though it does constrain the styling
+- CI/CD pipeline:
+    - Github workflows: Setup a Github workflow to run on a new release.
+This would build and deploy the solution to the hosting portal of choice.
+        - I have not implemented this currently because it would not be possible to test this solution with my current implementation - with my DB running locally.
+Furthermore, it would incur hosting charges.
+- Testing: Currently the project has no testing.
+I would want to implement this for better coverage, as well as also use it for further maintainability.
+As more developers are added to the project, code quality and integration will become extremely important.
+Thus testing would be necessary